Chakan, Pune: Administration

 Chakan Municipal Council manages the city since 2016, established by Government of Maharashtra.

 Pune Metropolitan Region Development Authority is the Planning and Development Authority for the Chakan Municipal Council.

 Demographics

 As of 2001 India census, Chakan town had a population of 41,634.
 Males constituted 54% of the population and females 46%, due to higher migrant workers in the neighboring industries.
 Chakan had an average literacy rate of 72%, higher than the national average of 59.5%; with male literacy of 78% and female literacy of 65%.
 15% of the population was under 6 years of age.
 Since then the town has seen multi-fold growth due to a number of new automobile industries that have been established in the area.

-Some of the popular residential areas in Chakan include Talegaon Chowk, Main Road, Bramhin Lane, Bhujbal lane, Deshmukh Lane, Mal Ali, Bazar Peth, Nanekarwadi, Medankarwadi, KadachiWadi, Shri Ram Nagar, Vishal Park, Varale, and Market Yard.
+Some of the popular residential areas in Chakan include Talegaon Chowk, Main Road, Bramhin Lane, Bhujbal lane, Deshmukh Lane, Mal Ali, Bazar Peth, Nanekarwadi, Medankarwadi, Vadave Nagar, KadachiWadi, Shri Ram Nagar, Vishal Park, Varale, and Market Yard.